 Allegiance to the United States.
 The applicant must swear allegiance to the United States.

 An attorney can help you fill out the lengthy citizenship application as well as prepare with you for the interview process.
-Clients often have problems with the English Language portion of the test, and their may be a medical or an age waiver available to you.
-An attorney can also recognize any issues with your application, such as criminal history or past immigration violations, which might create problems during the interview.
+Clients often have difficulty with the English Language portion of the test, and there may be a medical or an age waiver available to you.
+An attorney can also recognize any issues with your application, such as criminal history or past immigration violations, which might create obstacles during the interview.
 It can be dangerous to present information to USCIS without knowledge of your present immigration status and the completeness and acceptability of your application.
+Therefore, it is essential to consult with a qualified attorney prior to turning over your personal information to the immigration agency.